emsifa/evo/README.md

 Evo will apply `required|numeric` to `$limit` and `$offset`, also apply rule `nullable|string` rule to `$keyword`.

-But you can also use your own rules by giving `$rules` attribute.
+But you can also use your own validation rules by giving `$rules` to attribute.
 For example:

 ```php
 #[Get]